Skip to main content

 The new “auto-apply run triggers” option in the workspace settings allows workspace admins to choose whether to auto-approve runs initiated by a run trigger.
 This setting is independent from the workspace auto-apply setting, providing more flexibility in defining workspace behavior.
 It provides an automated way to chain applies across workspaces to simplify operations without human intervention.

-Auto-apply run triggers are now generally available in Terraform Cloud and Terraform Enterprise v202401-1.
+Auto-apply run triggers are now generally available in HCP Terraform and Terraform Enterprise v202401-1.

 »Version constraints in the Terraform version selector